shxdow/shxdow.github.io/index.md

 Projects
 -------------

-These are things I've done at some point
+These are things I've done at some point:

 *   [CVE-2020-9802, Safari n-day RCE ~ 2022](/cve-2020-9802)
 *   [CVE-2018-1160, Netatalk n-day RCE ~ 2022](/cve-2018-1160)